AtsushiHashimoto/TableObjectManager/README.md

 # Prerequisites
 - boost(>=1.54)
 - opencv2 (>=2.4.9)
+ 1. For use with GPU, compile on local computer (otherwise you can use precompiled opencv).
+Recommended setting is 'x64'. ('Win32' is not carefully maintained.)
 - CUDA (>=6)
 - Vradimir's graph cut implementation (MaxFlow >3.04) http://pub.ist.ac.at/~vnk/software.html
-  (put block.h, graph.h, instances.inc into /module/Core/include and maxflow.cpp into /module/Core/src)
+ 1. put block.h, graph.h, instances.inc into src/module/Core/include
+ 2. put graph.cpp maxflow.cpp into src/module/Core/src
+ 3. add #include "instances.inc" in the last line of graph.cpp

 # Installation
 -